Skip to main content

 Actions

 Many states have already taken action to stop distracted driving.
-According to the Governors Highway Safety Association, 48 states ban text messaging for drivers.
-Thirty-seven states and the District of Columbia ban all cell phone use by novice drivers while 24 prohibit all drivers from using hand-held devices while driving.
+According to the Governors Highway Safety Association, 49 states plus D.C, Puerto Rico, Guam, and the Northern Mariana Islands ban text messaging for drivers.
+Thirty-six states and the District of Columbia ban all cell phone use by novice drivers while 30 states plus D.C.
+Puerto Rico, Guam, Northern Marianas Islands and the U.S. Virgin Islands prohibit all drivers from using hand-held devices.
 In 2017, Texas required all new drivers over the age of 18 to take a course on distracted driving supplied by the Texas Department of Public Safety.

 Additionally, for companies whose employees drive as part of their regular duties, distracted driving can be an extra liability to consider.
 According to the National Safety Council, many companies have been found liable for millions of dollars when their employees have caused distracted driving accidents while on the clock.
 To reduce these liabilities, employers may consider adopting cell phone policies or installing apps to block the use of company devices while driving.